fdeblasio/pokeemerald-expansion/notes.md

 ```

 ## Hack-specific:
-- Starters: Machop for Rafi, Corviknight for Kim
-- Make new Machop/Rookidee forms (like with partner Pikachu/Eevee) and edit them to match other starters (BST, evolution levels, etc.)
-    - Figure out forms so they're part of the same Pokedex entry (might be done already?)
+- Figure out starter forms so they're part of the same Pokedex entry (might be done already?)
+- Have Steven give out starter Mega Stones? (with copies available in Lilycove)
 - If there's a Rafi/Kim double battle, their Pokemon know Hold Hands
-- Add Machampite/Corviknite to store or Steven
 - Team Admins?: Oleg, Kate, Helen, Cam
 - Rival Kim uses non-flying birds (Psyduck for Water type?)
 - Komala gets special properties for Snore (like Hypno with Hypnosis) or a signature move that's a stronger Snore?